 Study Guide Overview

 The UUCSJ Study Guide for Cross-Cultural Engagement is the learning framework we use in all of our service-learning journeys, and it is intended to help you better understand yourself and the people that you will visit during your immersion experience.

 Along with this online resource there is generally a book, and sometimes videos, assigned for each of our trip destinations.
 These are resources we consider essential to understanding the history and culture of the people you will visit, and the justice work of our partners there.
 This Study Guide will help you integrate what you learn from them as you prepare to travel.
 The more time you devote to preparation for your program, the more you will gain from the immersion itself!

-Along with all that you’ll learn about the people and place you’ll visit, and the work you’ll do, we want you to think about your own place in relation to the justice struggles you’ll encounter there.
+Along with all that you’ll learn about the people and place you’ll visit, we want you to think about your own place in relation to the justice struggles you’ll encounter there.

 Our central questions are:

 - How can you make sense of your experience as you go?

 - What does it mean to engage in solidarity with the struggles you witness?

 - How can you be a more effective activist for justice when you come back home?

 Our Study Guide is designed to help you answer these questions.
-It shows us the particular lenses we wear, based on race, class, ability, gender, culture, place and the many other social identities that impact and define our experiences.
+It helps illuminate the particular lenses we wear, based on race, class, ability, gender, culture, place and the many other social identities that impact and define our experiences.
 That understanding opens us up to learning from people whose location in relation to all these things might be very different from our own.
 And it makes us better allies and activists.